Zappleberry/dotfiles/README.md

 ## Xmodmap

 Just remaps caps_lock and escape.
 It works fine, but getting lxde to launch it on startup is a pain.

+## Fonts

+Contains siji bitmap font.
+I know that it can be enabled by setting:
+`/etc/fonts/conf.d/70-no-bitmaps.conf` to `/etc/fonts/conf.d/70-no-bitmaps.conf.old` (disabling the file)
+However, when I do this, it just causes some fonts to loose their aliasing.
+I'm not sure what the solution is, but I am looking into it.